The odds against evolving new proteins

 So the amount of DNA actually available for trying out new sequences is in fact very limited.

 There is, of course, also the limitation that the length of DNA must be expressed, typically by being recognised as a (potential) gene (as mentioned here).

 2. Rate of producing different sequences

-Whilst we might think that the rate of producing variations will be determined by the rate of transcription and/or translation, this would be relevant only if there were some mechanism for directing these processes to produce /explore a range of nucleotide or amino acid sequences.
+Whilst we might think that the rate of producing variations will be determined by the rate of transcription and/or translation (the in-cell processes of copying DNA to mRNA, and then using this to produce a protein), this would be relevant only if there were some mechanism for directing these processes to produce /explore a range of nucleotide or amino acid sequences.
 In the absence of such a mechanism, the rate of producing different sequences is determined by the rate of mutation.
 Although there is uncertainty about what this rate is or how consistent it is, a generally accepted figure is about 10-9 i.e. 1 in a billion per nucleotide per copying; which, for sequences that might be passed on to offspring, will generally mean per generation.

 3. Identifying and assimilating useful sequences